pluggdapps/tayra/sphinxdoc/source/tutorial.rst

 assignments in python are statements, so they are not allowed inside expression-substitution syntax.

-- In the first case, **content** is simple text content and does not require any escape filtering to be applied on the result.
+- In the first case, **content** is simple text and does not require any escape filtering to be applied on the result.
 Output is calculated by evaluating the expression and final value is substituted after converting it to string.